tonyware2009/fs-journal/quizzes/week01.md

 ```
 <!-- enter you answer in the space below -->
 ```
+selector property and value
 ```

 **7.** What property would you change if you wanted to make a font **Bold**?
 <!-- enter you answer in the space below -->
 ```
+<b><\B>
 ```

 **8.** In what tag does the majority of your code belong?
 <!-- enter you answer in the space below -->
 ```
+Body tag
 ```

 **9.** What three tags can be used to make lists (not list items)?
 <!-- enter you answer in the space below -->
 ```
+ul ol li
 ```

 **10.** Define the display `:flex property:`
 <!-- enter you answer in the space below -->
 ```
+how to grow and shrink properties in the space allowed or available
 ```

 **11.** What `CSS` properties affect the size of a box model?
 <!-- enter you answer in the space below -->
 ```
+content padding border
 ```